 We only supply products that have an environmental benefit so our products fit into two material types.

-Compostable - Currently 90% of our products are compostable as research shows that compostable is the best way to make single use materials as it's made from plants and can be composted to grow plants so it's completely circular and great for the planet, as it adds back to the soil it disposed of.
+Compostable - Currently 100% of our products are compostable as research shows that compostable is the best way to make single use materials as it's made from plants and can be composted to grow plants so it's completely circular and great for the planet, as it adds back to the soil it disposed of, it's the 100% planet friendly option.

 In some parts of the world compost is used to eliminate the risk of flooding ( compost holds 2.5 times more water than normal soil).

-Compost can eliminate the need for chemical fertilisers which is better for the whole eco system and it's nature way of re-balancing.what we take out with what we put back.
+Compost can eliminate the need for chemical fertilisers which is better for the whole eco system and it's nature way of re-balancing.